Guest Post Written by Vaikunthanath Das Kaviraj (The Author)

 Antidoted by: Vegetable acids, Aconite, Rhus tox.

-Antidote to: Calcarea carb, Natrum mur, Natrum phos, Phosphorous, Sarsapilla, Sulphur.
+Antidote to: Calcarea carb, Natrum mur, Natrum phos, Phosphorous, Sarsapilla, Sulfur.

 Complementary: Natrum mur (the cuttle-fish is a salt-water animal), Natrum carb, and other Natrum salts; Sulphur.